The Rockwood is included in the National Register of Historic Places

-The kitchens have been updated with stainless steel appliances, designer cabinetry and solid quartz surface countertops.
-Washer/dryer hook-ups are included in most apartments.
-Bathrooms have ceramic tile floors and walls (duplicating the original tile patterns) and new pedestal sinks, toilets and step-in showers for saftey.
-Brushed nickel finishes (extremely popular in the late 20’s and 30’s) were used in lighting fixtures and medicine chests.
-An emergency response system, individually controlled heat and air-conditioning, resident storage, smoke detectors, fire sprinkler system and on-site reserves surface and underground parking bring today’s comforts to the charms of this historic building.
+The kitchens are updated with stainless steel appliances, designer cabinetry, and solid quartz countertops.
+Washer/dryer hook-ups are included in most apartment homes.
+Bathrooms have ceramic tile floors and walls (duplicating the original tile patterns) and new pedestal sinks, toilets, and step-in showers for safety.
+Brushed nickel finishes (extremely popular in the late ’20s and ’30s) were used in lighting fixtures and medicine chests.
+An emergency response system, individually controlled heat and air-conditioning, resident storage, smoke detectors, fire sprinkler system, and climate-controlled underground parking bring today’s comforts to the charms of this historic building.

 Historic Webster Groves

 Founded in 1896, Webster Groves is known as the City of Century Homes.
 Its natural beauty and groves of trees influenced its naming but its appeal to new pioneers seeking a quiet place away from the city has remained a founding principle.
 The infrastructure of the city and the buildings of the community have outlived the residents who created them but remain a daily reminder of the work and planning of the city founders and the continued efforts of the people of Webster Groves to enhance life here.

 “It is the perfect St Louis neighborhood for senior living.”